Develop and sustain a comprehensive statewide veterans' advocacy program; administer state veterans programs.

 Analysis of results and challenges: Geographic Distribution of VA Expenditures (GDX) report

 |A1: Core Service - Connecting Alaska Veterans with Their Earned Benefits|

 Target #1: Requests for Assistance from Alaska Veterans

 Number of Requests for Assistance from Alaska Veterans

 Target #2: Office of Veterans Affairs Outreach Visits

 Number of Outreach Visits to Alaska Communities

-Analysis of results and challenges: 2017 number due to 60% turnover to service officer corps
+Analysis of results and challenges: The 2017 number is due to a 60% turnover to service officer corps.

 In 2019, Veterans Services increased outreach visits through a partnership with the local VA.
 This was a combined effort, which was well received.

 In 2020, Veteran Services saw a decrease in rural travel due to limited budget for travel followed by the pandemic travel restrictions that began in March 2020.